tristanoprofetto/tristanoprofetto/README.md

-- 👋 Hi, I’m Tristano
-- 👀 I’m passionate about the field of AI and ML
+Hi, I’m Tristano, I’m passionate about the field of AI and ML
-- 🌱 I’m currently learning to integrate transformers into modern applications
-- 💞️ I’m looking to collaborate on ANYTHING
+* I’m looking to collaborate on ANYTHING related to Machine Learning or other intelligent systems
-- 📫 How to reach me: LinkedIn or Twitter
+* How to reach me: LinkedIn or Twitter

 <!---
 tristanoprofetto/tristanoprofetto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.